c0defellas/c.in.fork.book/README.md

 computadores.
 Ele será inicialmente escrito em Português, contudo com planos de ser traduzido para o Inglês.

-*C in Fork is a book about the C programming language addressing beginners in computers.
+*C in Fork is a book about the C programming language targeted to people getting started with computers.
 It will be originally written in Portuguese but with plans to be translated into English.*

 *The pdf version is available already:*
 [c_in_fork.pdf](https://github.com/c0defellas/c.in.fork.book/raw/master/c_in_fork.pdf)